rust-lang/rust/src/doc/tarpl/vec-into-iter.md

 LLVM that ptr is allocated and won't alias other allocated memory.
 This is fine for zero-sized types, as they can't alias anything.
-However if we're using `heap::EMPTY` as a sentinel for a non-allocation for a *non-zero-sized* type, this can cause undefined behaviour.
+However if we're using `heap::EMPTY` as a sentinel for a non-allocation for a *non-zero-sized* type, this can cause Undefined Behaviour.
 Alas, we must therefore special case either cap or len being 0 to not do the offset.

 So this is what we end up with for initialization: